jrmi/ricochet.js/Readme.md

 This script allow you to configure the ricochet server for your *siteId* in a declarative way.

-Once you have initialized your site with the setup script you can use the rest API (described later) to store data, files or call custom functions.
+Once you have initialized your site with the setup script you can use the [rest API](#🔌-rest-api) to store data, files or call custom functions.

-## Server API
+## 📞 Server API

 ### Store